locnnil/workshop/docs/tutorial/index.rst

 Run
 ~~~

-The snap installs two major components:
+The snap installs two main components:

-- The :program:`workshopd` daemon that exposes a REST API
+- The :program:`workshopd` daemon, which exposes a REST API

 - The :program:`workshop`
-  :ref:`CLI tool <exp_workshop_cli>`
+  :ref:`CLI tool <exp_workshop_cli>`,
-  that uses this API to command |project_markup|
+  which uses this API to command |project_markup|

 The daemon starts automatically after installation,
-and the CLI tool is run manually:
+but you run the CLI tool manually:

 .. code-block:: console